 Taobao

-The brainchild of the eCommerce corporation Alibaba, the Internet megamall, which appeared in 2003, is a prominent China marketplace..
+Taobao, the most popular Chinese buying platform, attracts over 900 million monthly users with everything from phone cases to industrial parts.
+The brainchild of the eCommerce corporation Alibaba, the Internet megamall, established in 2003, is a prominent Chinese marketplace.
 The marketplace sells goods in the B2C (business-to-consumer) and C2C (consumer-to-consumer) segments.

 From its inception, Taobao began to grow rapidly, and over time, large brands began to open stores in the marketplace.
 Therefore, in 2008, management launched a premium version of Taobao – Tmall, and later Tmall Global.